Constantine Arianiti: Biography

-Name

-The name "Arianitis" and "Comnenos" are mentioned in Byzantine sources since about the year 1000.
-The French author Alain Ducellier and the Albanian author D. Shuteriqi claimed that the name Arianiti is of Albanian origin, probably formed from a toponym.
-According to the Greek author Era Vranoussi there is no concrete evidence on this, and it cannot be concluded that Constantine Arianiti is related to all who bear this name in medieval sources.
-She notes that the name has a Greek form, and toponyms like Arianon, Ariana etc are common in Greece, Asia Minor and Italy.

 Background and early life

 Constantine Cominato Arianiti was born in 1456 or 1457 as the son of Gjergj Arianiti (or 'George Komnenos Arianites').
 Constantine's mother was Pietrina Francone from Apulia, a daughter of Oliviero Francone, an Aragonese officer in Lecce.
 Constantine had numerous siblings, including two brothers George and Thomas, and several sisters.
-Through Gjergj, Constantine and his siblings were descendants of both Albanian and Byzantine noble families.
+Through Gjergj, Constantine and his siblings claimed descent from both Albanian and Byzantine noble families.
 Gjerg had been an Albanian military leader and lord, governing the settlements of Cerminitza and Catafigo in the vicinity of the city of Ragusa.
-Their family had originated as the Byzantine Arianites family and originally hailed from Constantinople and through the use of 'Komnenos', they also proclaimed a connection to the Komnenos dynasty of emperors, which had ruled the Byzantine Empire 1081–1185.
+Their family, the Arianiti, claimed to be the same family as the earlier Byzantine Arianites family, originally from Constantinople; modern scholars variously accept or cast doubt on this connection.
+Through the use of 'Komnenos', Constantine's family also proclaimed a connection to the Komnenos dynasty of emperors, which had ruled the Byzantine Empire 1081–1185.
 Later historians, such as George Francis Hill, have deemed the use of that name a 'false assimilation' of the name of the famous dynasty.

 The Arianiti had grown increasingly influential in Albania just prior to the conquest of the country by the Ottoman Empire.
 Three of Constantine's sisters were married to highly influential figures: his sister Angelina was the wife of Stefan Branković, the Despot of Serbia, his sister Gojisava was the wife of Ivan Crnojević, the Lord of Zeta, and his sister Donika was the wife of the Albanian national hero Skanderbeg, who led the Albanian resistance against the Ottomans from 1443 to 1468.
 Their father Gjergj was an ally of Skanderbeg against the Ottomans, though he also sought to depose Skanderbeg in favor of himself, being defeated, pardoned and received back as an ally once again after such a rebellion in 1456.
 After the death of both Skanderbeg and Gjergj in 1468, the Ottomans slowly managed to crush the Albanian resistance, successfully having incorporate the country into their empire by 1479.
 During the long and drawn-out process of Ottoman conquest, many of the Albanians who chose to remain Christian fled across the Adriatic Sea to Italy.
 Among these refugees was Constantine, who was taken to Italy for his safety in 1469, at the age of twelve.